 Rates include a Continental breakfast of fresh fruit and juices, pastries, cheeses, made-to-order eggs and seasonal dishes.

-Two nights a week musicians perform live by the pools, playing Cuban beats and acoustic folk-rock.
-The open-air cinema screens classic films under the stars twice a week too.
+Musicians often perform live by the pools, playing Cuban beats and acoustic folk-rock.
+And, the open-air cinema screens classic films for guests too; check with staff for the programme.

 Annually from mid-October to early May.